-- Agricultural products such as grains, fishery items such as whole frozen fish, and fruits that are not contained in a container or package, etc. - Foods to be used for manufacturing for a company's own use in Korea.
+- Agricultural products such as grains, fishery items such as whole frozen fish, and fruits that are not contained in a container or package, etc. - Carcasses - Bulk type livestock products on which a label cannot be placed (such as tallow, lard) - Foods to be used for manufacturing for a company's own use in Korea.
 Appropriate documentation must be provided to verify end-use.
-In this case, the name of the product, the name of the manufacturer, and manufacture date or shelf life or best before date shall be indicated on the original package either in English or in the language of the exporting country. - Products imported for the purpose of acquisition of foreign currency, under the provisions of Article 26 of the Enforcement Decree to the Foreign Trade Act. - Agricultural products in a container or packages (e.g. a box of oranges): In this case, the product name, the business name (producer or producer group, importer for imported products), the manufacture date (a packing date or a production year), contents, storage condition or handling methods are only required to be indicated on the package. - Agricultural products including forestry products, livestock products, and fishery product that are covered with transparent plastic wrap (excluding vacuum package) are exempt from labeling requirement.
+In this case, the name of the product, the name of the manufacturer, and manufacture date or shelf life or best before date shall be indicated on the original package either in English or in the language of the exporting country. - Products imported for the purpose of acquisition of foreign currency, under the provisions of Article 2, Paragraph 6 and 8 of the Enforcement Decree to the Foreign Trade Act. - Agricultural products in a container or packages (e.g. a box of oranges): In this case, the product name, the business name (producer or producer group, importer for imported products), the manufacture date (a packing date or a production year), contents, storage condition or handling methods are only required to be indicated on the package. - Agricultural products including forestry products, livestock products, and fishery product that are covered with transparent plastic wrap (excluding vacuum package) are exempt from labeling requirement.